hms-dbmi/pic-sure-all-in-one/README.md

 1. On the host machine navigate to the `pic-sure-all-in-one` directory.
 1. Run `sudo ./update-jenkins.sh`
-1. If jenkins is not running run the start script `sudo ./start-jenkins.sh`
+1. If jenkins is not running run the start script `sudo ./picsure.sh start jenkins`
 1. Follow the jenkins set up steps again.

 A backup of your jenkins home can be found here: `"$DOCKER_CONFIG_DIR"/jenkins_home_bak/`